-DNF-10 is a food-based ingredient obtained from a screening of low molecular weight peptides after proteolysis of saccharomyces cerevisiae.
+DNF-10® is a patented food-based ingredient obtained from a screening of low molecular weight peptides after proteolysis of saccharomyces cerevisiae.
 Saccharomyces cerevisiae (beer yeast, also known as baker’s yeast, brewer’s yeast or wine yeast) is the most commonly used yeast.
 The yeast is used for fermenting carbohydrates.
-Studies prove that DNF-10 improves the feeling of satiety and reduces food intake.
+Studies prove that DNF-10® improves the feeling of satiety and reduces food intake.

 The main results of the double-blind, randomized and placebo-controlled clinical trials with a total of 134 subjects: